athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Lost Omens_ Monsters of Myth/Storm Discharge.md

   - name: ""

   - name: "Lightning Blast"
-    desc: "`pf2:r` **Trigger** A creature takes a hostile action against Ebeshra, produces a visible area effect, or flies within 120 feet of Ebeshra\n* * *\n\n**Effect** Ebeshra unleashes a 240-foot line of electricity toward the triggering creature.
+    desc: "`pf2:r` **Trigger** A creature takes a hostile action against Ebeshra, produces a visible area effect, or flies within 120 feet of Ebeshra\n* * *\n\n**Effect** Ebeshra unleashes a @Template[line|distance:240] of electricity toward the triggering creature.
 Creatures in the line take 16d8 electricity damage (DC 42 Reflex check save).
 The electricity creates a static field in all squares that the line passed through and all adjacent squares.
 For 1 round, any creatures that enter a space in the static field take 4d8 electricity damage (DC 38 Reflex check save)."

   - name: "Reset"